alxdavids/ourbbg/content/post/golaco-tommy-smith.md

-The most notable to join in the summer were the perennial Championship bench-warmer Tommy Smith, former Denmark international winger Morten Bisgaard from FC Copenhagen, Basque playmaker Iñigo Idiakez from Rayo Vallecano, and Grzegorz Rasiak from Poland.
+The most notable to join in the summer were the perennial Championship bench-warmer Tommy Smith, former Denmark international winger Morten Bisgaard from FC Copenhagen, Basque playmaker Iñigo Idiakez from Rayo Vallecano, and Grzegorz Rasiak from Dyskobolia Grodzisk in Poland.
 These had followed the free transfers of Paul Peschisolido and Marco Reich earlier in the year, who made telling contributions in avoiding relegation in the Spring.

 ## Nottingham Forest